Keyboard ALT + g to toggle grid overlay

 Simon-Kucher & Partners

 “The New Anglia Advanced Manufacturing & Engineering network [“NAAME”] unequivocally supports Autodesk’s Manufacturing Manifesto.
 NAAME represents one of New Anglia’s biggest employers by sector and is home to a plethora of pioneering organisations who share the view that Britain can lead the 4th Industrial Revolution.
 Our growing movement and aligned activities seek to accelerate the development of new competencies, skills, leadership and people engagement levels, founded on the deployment of ground-breaking digital principles.
 The fusion of people and technology means that the future has never looked so exciting.”

 Chairman, New Anglia Advanced Manufacturing & Engineering network.

 Have skilled student experts from the UK’s leading design & engineering universities develop your next innovative, connected product, free of charge to fast track your path to the future.

 Assesses your future readiness by completing this confidential 20 minute online assessment and receive a personalised report on the 5 key strategies to competitive separation and what you can do to improve your readiness.

-Take the online assessment to receive your personalised report and access to a whole range of practical support.
+Take the free online assessment to receive your personalised report and access to a whole range of practical support.